Updated: June 3, 2026

 What is the difference between a fraud alert and a credit freeze?

-A fraud alert notifies lenders to take extra verification steps before extending credit in your name — but it does not block access to your report entirely.
-A credit freeze blocks all access for new credit decisions.
+A fraud alert notifies lenders to take extra verification steps before extending credit in your name — but it does not block access to your report entirely, and lenders are not legally required to comply.
+A credit freeze blocks all access for new credit decisions under federal law.
 A freeze is the stronger protection.
-Place a fraud alert if you suspect fraud but are still actively applying for credit; place a freeze if you want maximum protection and are not applying for anything new.
+Place a fraud alert if you suspect fraud but are still actively applying for credit; place a freeze if you want legally enforced maximum protection and are not applying for anything new.

 Is Credit Karma safe to use?